bih.button.backtotop.text

 Warning Signs That Require Immediate Medical Attention

-Symptoms vary depending on the location and size of the metastatic tumor.
-Approximately 95% of patients experience pain as the first symptom.
-This pain may be caused by the tumor invading the spinal bone, exerting pressure on the bone’s lining, or spinal instability due to bone destruction, fractures, or nerve compression.
+Symptoms vary depending on the size and location of the metastatic tumor.
+About 95 percent of patients experience pain as the first symptom.
+This pain can result from tumor invasion of the spinal bone, pressure on the bone’s lining, spinal instability from bone destruction, fractures, or nerve compression.

-• Severe pain that causes you to wake during the night
+• Severe pain that wakes you during the night

 • Pain that worsens with movement and improves with rest